elasticio/elasticio.github.io/content/_developers/approach-to-send-requests-to-oauth2-apis.md

 This solution was chosen since Microsoft requires the `refresh_token` to be updated regularly as well.
 This is rather an exception than a rule.
 Normally API providers do not require the `refresh_token` to be updated regularly or they are just updated and sent along with the `access_token` from time to time.

-It is important to get familiarised in advance with the requirements of the API provider in order to know when and how to initiate the refresh token procedure.
+It is important to get familiarized in advance with the requirements of the API provider in order to know when and how to initiate the refresh token procedure.

 ## Refreshing the tokens when it is required